yesihaveidea/myrtille/DOCUMENTATION.md

 The FreeRDP executable is intended to be run from the "Myrtille.RDP" folder.

 You can debug FreeRDP, while an rdp session is active, by attaching the debugger to the process "wfreerdp.exe" (native code).
+Same for SSH with "Myrtille.SSH.exe" (managed code).

 Before first run, retrieve (git clone) the myrtille FreeRDP fork (https://github.com/cedrozor/FreeRDP) into the "Myrtille.RDP" folder and build it there in order to generate "wfreerdp.exe".